Dahkenangnon/PhpFromZero/README.md

 ## :dart: Objective

-You just learned the basics of web with Php?
+You just learned the basics of web developement with Php?

-Use this object-oriented PHP project template to understand how to create from scratch a powerful website with symfony components.
+Use this object-oriented PHP project template to understand how to create from scratch a powerful website with with no thirty party dependencies.

+This code is well documented and easy to understand to all PHP junior developers to understand how to create a PHP project from scratch with very well structured code and maintainable code.

 At the end:

 :pushpin:  You can create from scratch a php website with OOP approach

-:pushpin: You can replace you own crafted code with tested symfony component used by millions of dev accross the globe

 :pushpin: You will have a clear understand of how web apps work

-:pushpin: You will have a clear understand of how framework work
+:pushpin: You will have a clear understand of how frameworks  work and can easily learn any frameworks you want.

 :pushpin: You can create your own frameworks if you want with less effort